WAFERed/BlueEngine/README.md

 </p>

 # BlueEngine
 BlueEngine is the Python CLI package for the WAFER Project.
 The project serves as the brains of the project.
-All of the research, implementation, development, packaging and distribuution is done through this project's releases.
-The package itself is a python virual environment that can be installed or run locally as a command line interface utility.
+All of the research, implementation, development, packaging and distribution is done through this project's releases.
+The package itself is a python virtual environment that can be installed or run locally as a command line interface utility.

 ## Getting Started
 To get this package, download it through releases or to get souruce code,